ProjectLibertyLabs/gateway/docs/src/Fundamentals/BlockchainBasics.md

 - **Finalized vs Non-Finalized:**
   - **Finalized Transactions:** Once a transaction is confirmed and included in a block, it is considered finalized.
 Finalized transactions are immutable and cannot be changed or reverted.
-  - **Non-Finalized Transactions:** Transactions that have been submitted to the network but not yet included in a block are considered non-finalized.
+  - **Non-Finalized Transactions:** Transactions that have been submitted to the network but are not yet included in a block are considered non-finalized.
 They are pending confirmation and can still be altered or rejected.

 ## Writing Changes to the Blockchain